 mmar - Devlog 1

-This is the first of hopefully many devlogs documenting the process of building my new project mmar.
+This is the first of hopefully many devlogs documenting the process of building my new project mmar

 Introduction & Motivation

-mmar is a self-hostable, cross-platform tunnel that exposes your localhost to the world on a public URL.
+is a self-hostable, cross-platform tunnel that exposes your localhost to the world on a public URL.

 We’ve all been there, you’re working on a project on your machine, you want to share it with someone to get quick feedback or maybe you’d like to interact with it from some external system, but you don’t want to go through the effort of fully deploying your project and dealing with infrastructure.
 This is especially true, if the project is not “ready” for deployment yet.
 Wouldn’t it be great to run a command and get a public URL that you can share with anyone and have them interact directly with what is running on your localhost?

-There are a number of services out there that do just that.
-So mmar is not exactly something new in that sense.
+is not exactly something new in that sense.
 So why build another one™️?
-What I’m hoping to achieve with mmar is to give the developer a great experience across the board:
+What I’m hoping to achieve with mmar

 Current Status

-mmar is still in it’s very early stages, not ready for launch just yet.
+is still in it’s very early stages, not ready for launch just yet.
 I’m hoping to document the journey of developing it.
 Sharing technical details or interesting bugs encountered along the way.
 I’ll try to keep these devlogs concise to get into the habit of writing more of them. :D

 I’m building it in Go as a CLI, and hoping to do so without any dependancies and plan to keep it that way.
 So far, Go’s Standard Library has been a beast!